Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Home and road insights

-- Away from home, Arizona is 3-0 overall and 3-0 against the spread.
+- On the road, Arizona is unbeaten against the spread and 3-0 overall.

-- Away from home, the Cardinals are unbeaten ATS (1-0) as 3.5-point underdogs or more.
+- The Cardinals are unbeaten ATS (1-0) away from home as 3.5-point underdogs or more.

-- Arizona has gone over the total once in three road games this season.
+- In three road games this year, Arizona has hit the over once.

 Powered by Data Skrive.